 This is the death of God.
 The death of God is not external invasion unto the Christian church hierarchy.
 It is not an attack from outside the prayer circles — it is within them.
 It is when God as an entity becomes irrelevant to the actual substance of belief, being replaced by a complex foundation of non-belief.
 In Europe, trends of non-belief are stronger than in the United States.
 According to surveys by the Financial Times/Harris Poll, only 27% of individuals living in France truthfully believe in a Christian God or Supreme deity.
 This is contrasted with 73% of those in the United States .
 Bearing in mind the different histories of European and American ancestry, I take it that such a large disparity between religiosity is largely due to the culture of the United States.
 Religious disbelief is looked down upon, even persecuted, in American media and society — denigrated in excessively negative terms.
 The question is, how many of the religious belief structures in the United States are founded on fear of consequences?
 Potentially, very many, especially when individuals are brought up in a society where such ideology is consistently being imposed.

-But the implications extend further than Zizek’s story on ideology, equally important are those that believe, but function as if they do not.
-Done through ritualistic ends, ideology becomes a routine rather than a philosophy of action.
+However, the implications extend further than Zizek’s story on ideology.
+Equally important are those that believe (for cultural reasons generally), but live their lives as if they do not.
+Done through ritualistic ends, their religious ideology becomes a routine rather than a philosophy of action.
 For many Western Christians, this is the reality.
 They find themselves lofting to church on some Sundays, and then vehemently arguing over whether we should say “Merry Christmas” during the holidays, and fighting to preserve prayer before football games .
 The extent of Christian ideology in American culture has largely become a gimmick of cultural preservation more than anything else, serving as the last backlash of a decaying social phenomenon.